10up/composer-scan/README.md

   --help        Show this message and exit.
 ```

-The WPVulnDB API key can be specified on the command line in an envrionment variable `WPVULNDB_API_TOKEN`. `-f` can be used to specify the file to scan, if not used `composer.lock` in the currnet directory will be used
+The WPScan Vulnerability Database API key can be specified on the command line in an envrionment variable `WPVULNDB_API_TOKEN`. `-f` can be used to specify the file to scan, if not used `composer.lock` in the currnet directory will be used.

 ```:bash
 > export WPVULNDB_API_TOKEN="api_token"